Tobias-Dwyer/Personal-Website/content/about/index.md

 I am a Chemical Engineering PhD student at the University of Michigan working in Professor Sharon Glotzer's Group.
 Here I work on the theory of entropy in colloidal systems and build models to predict the crystal structures self assembled by hard and patchy particles.

 I went to undergrad at the University of Arkansas where I received my Bachelor's of Science in Chemical Engineering.
 During that time I worked in the lab of Professor Lauren Greenlee.
-I also had two REUs through the national science foundation, on at the University of Texas, Austin, under Professor John Ekerdt, and another at Tulane University under Professor Hank Ashbaugh.
+I also had two REUs through the national science foundation, one at the University of Texas, Austin, under Professor John Ekerdt, and another at Tulane University under Professor Hank Ashbaugh.